-Planning Policy and Delivery Team (Local Plans)
+Planning Policy and Delivery Team (Local Plans) waveneylocalplan@eastsuffolk.gov.uk www.eastsuffolk.gov.uk/newwaveneylocalplan

-Development Management (Planning Applications) pbc@eastsuffolk.gov.uk or assistance to help you read and/or understand this document, please contact the Council using one of the methods above.
+Development Management (Planning Applications) pbc@eastsuffolk.gov.uk

+This document is available in alternative formats and in different languages on request.
+If you need support or assistance to help you read and/or understand this document, please contact the Council using one of the methods above.